 Yet still all tourists go to Tenerife.
 But do you know, where people from Tenerife go on holidays?
 They go to Fuerteventura.
 Because it’s the same as unique.
 It has the same as good or even better beaches.
 But weather in Fuerteventura is slightly warmer.
 And it’s not crowded with tourists.

 In 2015 we lived 4 months on Fuerteventura, and we loved it!

 Getting to Fuerteventura, Canary islands

 There are public buses in Fuerteventura.
 But they are pretty expensive.
-I will not go into the details, but overall it looks like this – bus ride across the island (about 60 kilometers) costs about 10 euro.
+I will not go into the details, but overall the situation is like this – bus ride across the island (about 60 kilometers) costs about 10 euro.
 So going and coming back will cost you 20 euro.
 If you are two, it will be 40 euro.
 And that’s only to get to one place.
 While you can rent a car in Fuerteventura for about 30 euro per day, including insurance.

 Traveling by car you will be able to see the West coast of the island as well, something you wouldn’t be able to do if using a public bus.
 And it will save you money at the end.

 If you plan on staying more or less in one place, then you will be fine with public buses as well.
 Otherwise, having a car will help you a lot to explore the beauty of this island.
 It is possible to hitchhike in Fuerteventura.
 We did it several times, twice also all the way across the island.

 Read more about public buses in Fuerteventura on the site of the local bus company!

 In the South of Fuerteventura or in the North?